 On the off chance you can't find a certain flight, it may be because Flightradar24 doesn't have coverage or is blocking that flight.
 In such an event, it can be worthwhile to check FlightAware and the less polished ADS-B Exchange, which is more likely to have aircraft blocked by the other two services.

-From the home screen, you can add alerts on the center of the bottom bar.
+From the home screen, you can add "Alerts" at the center of the bottom bar.
 You can't use custom alerts as a free user, but you can unlock it by subscribing or following the next how-to in this series.
 This is a powerful tool allowing us to create alerts based on Flight, Registration, Airline, or Aircraft Type.

 Imagine getting a notification on your phone the next time the FBI decides to fly around in your local area.
 Those of you that enjoy a little schadenfreude from time to time might also enjoy checking the "Squawk 7700 General Emergency" option.

-In this article, we have learned about the ADS-B and its vulnerabilities.
-Notably, we learned how we can use its unencrypted nature to track military and FBI aircraft, among others, using a free app and web service.
-In the next of this series, we will dive into building our own ADS-B receiver using a Rasberry Pi and RTL-SDR dongle, and then share our own receiver's data with the world.
+In this article, we have learned about ADS-B and its vulnerabilities.
+Notably, we learned how we could use its unencrypted nature to track military and FBI aircraft, among others, using a free app and web service.
+In the next part of this series, we'll dive into building our own ADS-B receiver using a Rasberry Pi and RTL-SDR dongle — and then share our own receiver's data with the world.